kepano/obsidian-minimal/README.md

 # Minimal

 Minimal is an Obsidian theme meticulously designed to feel native on desktop, mobile and tablet.
-You can customize colors, fonts and more with the companion plugins [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) and the [Hider](https://github.com/kepano/obsidian-hider).
+You can customize colors, fonts and more with the companion plugins [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) and [Hider](https://github.com/kepano/obsidian-hider).

 Support development: **@kepano** on [Twitter](https://www.twitter.com/kepano), [Patreon](https://www.patreon.com/kepano) or [Buy me a coffee](https://www.buymeacoffee.com/kepano).